 - Dark Reprise: The tune of "Let Me Be Your Wings" is used for a short reprise called "Once There Was The Sun".
 It keeps the magical, upbeat tune and has sunny visuals, but it's about Thumbelina lamenting both the harsh winter and Cornelius' apparent death.

-- Disney Villain Death: Averted with the Toad.
-The illustrated credits show that he survived with a broken leg and is happily married to a female toad.
+- Disney Villain Death: Averted with Grundel.
+He's last seen tumbling into a pit during a scuffle with Cornelius, but the credits show he survived and evidentally got together with a female toad.

 - Does This Remind You of Anything?: When Cornelius and Thumbelina exchange tokens, Cornelius gives Thumbelina a ring, which he places on the third finger of her left hand, where the engagement ring is traditionally placed.
 Even though he never actually makes a marriage proposal until several months later, its evocation of betrothal is made far from subtle by Thumbelina's statement "I think I'm gonna marry him" and a later scene when she looks at the ring as she walks down the aisle to marry Mr. Mole and is reminded of her love for Cornelius, which she cites as a reason for refusing to go through with marrying the mole.
 It's additionally brilliant for those who know that back when the story takes place, betrothal to a third party was considered a legitimate impediment to marriage between a man and a woman.

 - Down on the Farm: Where Thumbelina initially lives with her mother.

 - Earn Your Happy Ending: Thumbelina and Cornelius really get put through the wringer.